savonet/liquidsoap/doc/content/install.md

 and Ubuntu distributions.
 However, we do not recommend them yet for production purposes.

+**Please note** We cannot guarantee that any of the distribution below will remain available at all time and we reserve the right to purge old versions of the packages at any time.
+If you plan on using some of these packages for any sort of production use, make sure to copy them and use your own distribution channels.

 Here's how to install:

 * First install the repository signing key: